Your Body and Alcohol

 - Loss of the ability to judge distance and heights

-Alcohol is also a diuretic, making one urinate excessively and speeding up the loss of fluid from the body, causing dehydration.
-Most of the nasty symptoms of a hangover—including headache, dizziness, thirst, paleness, and tremors—are caused by dehydration.
+Alcohol is also a diuretic, making one urinate excessively, which speeds up the loss of fluid from the body, causing dehydration.
+Most of the nasty symptoms of a hangover, including headache, dizziness, thirst, paleness, and tremors—are caused by dehydration.
 Alternating drinks containing alcohol with a bottle of water can help you avoid the effects of dehydration.

 Physical impacts of alcohol

 - Even though someone who has been drinking might look as if they’re in a deep sleep, they will not be getting restorative sleep.

 - Consuming five or more alcoholic beverages in one night can affect brain and body activities for up to three days.